TritonDataCenter/manta-muskie/docs/internal/design.md

 ## Storage Picker

-One additional dependency in muskie is on a Moray shard (by convention the same one that marlin uses), to store the storage node `statvfs` information.
+One additional dependency in muskie is on the Moray "admin" shard to query the storage node `statvfs` information.
 Muskie periodically refreshes this and *always* selects storage nodes from the local cache on writes, as opposed to hitting Moray directly for this purpose.
 This is purely in-memory so all muskie *processes* have a cached copy.

+If Muskie is configured to use the `storinfo` service for storage node information instead (i.e. `WEBAPI_USE_PICKER` = false in SAPI metadata), object writes will require the `storinfo` service to be available as well.

 # Monitoring